kevinbirch/babaganush/README.md

 * [PEP8](https://github.com/jcrocholl/pep8)
 * [Flake8](http://github.com/bmcustodio/flake8)

-It supports all of the great features of these tools as pass-throughs and adds:
+It supports all of the great features of these tools as pass-thrus and adds:

 * It can run a single tool (i.e. run only PyFlakes or PEP8)
 * Consistent, configurable output format for all tools